This post may contain affiliate links. Read my full disclosure policy.

 - Preheat the oven to 400°F. Position racks in the upper and lower thirds of the oven.
 Line two baking sheets with parchment paper.

 - In a medium bowl, whisk together the flour, cream of tartar, baking soda and salt.
 Set aside.

-- In the bowl of an electric mixer, beat the butter with 1-1/2 cups of the sugar until smooth and creamy, 1-2 minutes.
+- In the bowl of an electric mixer, beat the butter with 1½ cups of the sugar until smooth and creamy, 1 to 2 minutes.
 Add the eggs and beat until combined.
-Add the flour mixture and mix on low speed until the dough comes together into a crumbly mass.
-Using your hands, gather the dough into a ball and wrap in plastic wrap; refrigerate until firm, at least 30 minutes.
+Add the flour mixture and mix on low speed until the dough comes together.
+Using your hands, gather the dough into a ball and wrap in plastic wrap (dust your hands with flour if the dough is sticky); refrigerate until firm, at least 30 minutes.

-- In a small bowl, mix together the remaining two tablespoons of sugar and cinnamon.
-Pinch off tablespoons of dough and shape into 1-1/4-inch balls.
+- In a small bowl, mix together the remaining two tablespoons of sugar and the cinnamon.
+Pinch off tablespoons of dough and shape into 1-inch balls.
 Roll the balls in the cinnamon-sugar and place on the prepared baking sheets about 2 inches apart.
-Bake for 8-9 minutes for soft, chewy cookies (the cookies will look puffed) or 10-11 minutes for crispy cookies (the cookies will have puffed and started to settle down); shift the cookie sheets from top to bottom and front to back halfway through baking.
-Let the cookies cool on the baking sheets for a few minutes, then transfer to a rack to cool completely.
+Bake for 8 to 9 minutes, shifting the cookie sheets from top to bottom and front to back halfway through baking.
+Let the cookies cool on the baking sheets for a few minutes, then transfer to a wire rack to cool completely.
 Store in an airtight container.

 - Note: These cookies are best enjoyed fresh on the day they are made.
-If you plan to store them, use the bake time for soft, chewy cookies.
-Crispy cookies can be reheated briefly in the microwave for that fresh out of the oven texture.
+However, the cookies can be reheated briefly in the microwave for that fresh out of the oven texture.
 The dough may also be stored in the refrigerator for several days.